Diegongfreitas/Blockchain-Auction/README.md

  # Requirements

- First of all, this project uses the Inter-NMI experiment Blokchain Network, so, you should start by reading and getting familiarized with their work.
+ First of all, this project uses the Inter-NMI experiment Blockchain Network, so, you should start by reading and getting familiarized with their work.
  ```
  cd ~
  git clone https://github.com/wsmelojr/nmiblocknet
  cd nmiblocknet
  ```
  Follow their tutorial on how to set up and work with their network in: https://github.com/wsmelojr/nmiblocknet.

  # Usage
  In order to start working with the auction project we need to start up the blockchain network:
  ```